TITLE 8 SOCIAL

 8.326.2.2 SCOPE: The rule applies to the general public.

-8.326.2.3 STATUTORY AUTHORITY: The New Mexico medicaid program is administered pursuant to regulations promulgated by the federal department of health and human services under Title XIX of the Social Security Act, as amended and by the state human services department pursuant to state statute.
+8.326.2.3 STATUTORY AUTHORITY: The New Mexico medicaid program is administered pursuant to regulations promulgated by the federal department of health and human services under Title XIX of the Social Security Act, as amended, and by the state health care authority pursuant to state statute.
 See Sections 27-2-12 et seq.
 NMSA 1978 (Repl.
 Pamp.
 1991).
+Section 9-8-1 et seq.
+NMSA 1978 establishes the health care authority (HCA) as a single, unified department to administer laws and exercise functions relating to health care facility licensure and health care purchasing and regulation.

 8.326.2.6 OBJECTIVE: The objective of these regulations is to provide policies for the service portion of the New Mexico medicaid program.
 These policies describe eligible providers, covered services, noncovered services, utilization review, and provider reimbursement.